algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 Now that you've compiled and ran a basic algorithm in the console, we'll briefly go through some of the inputs and outputs you would expect to work with when creating an algorithm.

-This algorithm takes a Python dictionary where the user will be expected to pass in a JSON formatted object which is deserialized into a Python dictionary before your algorithm is called.
+The first algorithm that we'll create will take a JSON formatted object passed as input by the user which is deserialized into a Python dictionary before the algorithm is called.

 It will output a JSON formatted object which the user will consume with an API call to the algorithm path which is found at the bottom of the algorithm description page and is based on your Algorithmia user name and the name of your algorithm.